denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^12]: The Australian Donald Murray improved on the Baudot system to minimize the amount of holes needing to be punched, allotting fewer perforations to common English letters.
 See Murray, “Setting Type,” 567.

-[^13]: Twenty-eight measures indicate the numerical “figure space” and twenty-six indicate double quotes, which share the encoding length with the letter z.

-[^14]: Beauchamp, History of Telegraphy, 380-97; Murray, “Setting Type.”

 [^15]: Murray, "Setting Type," 557.